gravitational/teleport/docs/2.5/ssh_rbac.md

 local DB, or an identity manager behind a SAML or OIDC endpoint.

-## Node Labels
+## RBAC for Hosts

-A user will only be granted access to a node if all of the labels defined in the role are present on the node.
-This effectively means we use an AND operator when evaluating access using labels.
-Two examples of using labels to restrict access:
+A Teleport role can also define which hosts (nodes) a user can have access to.

-1. If you split your infrastructure at a macro level with the labels `environment: production` and `environment: staging` then you can create roles that only have access to one environment.
-Let's say you create an `intern` role with allow label `environment: staging` then interns will not have access to production servers.
+This works by [labeling nodes](admin-guide/#labeling-nodes) and listing allow/deny labels in a role definition.

-2. Like above, suppose you split your infrastructure at a macro level with the labels `environment: production` and `environment: staging`.
-In addition, within each environment you want to split the servers used by the frontend and backend teams, `team: frontend`, `team: backend`.
-If you have an intern that joins the frontend team that should only have access to staging, you would create a role with the following allow labels `environment: staging,
+Consider the following use case:

-   team: frontend`.
-That would restrict users with the `intern` role to only staging servers the frontend team uses.
+The infrastructure is split into staging/production environments using labels like `environment=production` and `environment=staging`.
+You can create roles that only have access to one environment.
+Let's say you create an intern role with allow rule for label `environment=staging`.

 ### Example